junxit/us-congress-bills-117/metadata.md

 - 2022-03-30 — Mr. DeFazio moved to suspend the rules and pass the bill.
 - 2022-03-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 85 (Roll no. 90). (text: CR H3983-3987)
 - 2022-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 339 - 85 (Roll no. 90).(text: CR H3983-3987)
+- 2022-03-31 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.